Write with Cricut

 I’ve been really excited to experiment more with the writing features on the Cricut Explore Air, because it really opens up so many possibilities for what you can do.

-This tutorial was originally written using an Explore Air, but the process is the same for the Air 2 or Maker.
+This tutorial was originally written using an Explore Air, but the process is the same for the newer machines.

 Honestly, I have terrible handwriting, so I think that being able to have the Cricut address my envelopes for Christmas cards, letters to family, etc. is heaven-sent!